vaishnavipb/WWCodePython/README.md

 Day 39: Write a program to find the most common words in a text file.

 Day 40: Write a function to find the largest common divisor of two numbers using a function.

+Day 41: Write a program that uses recursion to generate all permutations of a list.

+Day 42: Write a program that uses a try-except block to handle division by zero.

+Day 43: Write a program that removes all whitespaces from a given string.

+Day 44: Write a program that reads an integer from the user and handles invalid inputs.

+Day 45: Write a function to check if a number is a prime number.

+Day 46: Write a function to check if a given list is sorted.

+Day 47: Create a program that imports the math module and uses its functions.

+Day 48: Create a program that replaces specific words in a text with their synonyms.

+Day 49: Create a program that implements the bubble sort algorithm.

+Day 50: Create a program that finds the intersection and union of two sets.

+Day 51: Create a program that counts the occurrences of each word in a text file.

+Day 52: Create a program that checks if a string is a palindrome.

+Day 54: Create a function to find all words in a sentence that start with a vowel.

+Day 55: Create a function that takes a string and returns the reverse of each word.

+Day 57: Create a function that returns the key with the maximum value in a dictionary.